Allermöhe station

 Allermöhe station is a railway station served by the city trains, located in Hamburg, Germany, in the quarter of Neuallermöhe in the borough Bergedorf.

 History

 The station was opened on 30 May 1999 to connect the newly developed residential area of Neuallermöhe West.
 It is the third newest S-Bahn station in Hamburg behind Hamburg Airport station and Fischbek station.

 Station layout

 The station is elevated with one island platform and two tracks.

 Station services

 Trains

-The rapid transit trains of the line S21 and the line S2 of the Hamburg S-Bahn calls the station.
+The rapid transit trains of the line S2 of the Hamburg S-Bahn calls the station.

 Buses

 In front of the railway station is a bus stop.